#1: Botox injections look so easy, anyone can perform injections

 There are inherent risks when you take to the needle.
-Your risk for long term complication sky rockets when you are in the hands of someone who thought they would dive into the med spa industry on a whim.
-They go out and take out huge loans to have fancy offices giving the illusion of a premiere spa.
+Your risk for long-term complications skyrockets when you are in the hands of someone who thought they would dive into the med spa industry on a whim.
+They go out and take out huge loans to have fancy offices giving the illusion of a premier spa.
 It is important that you seek out your injections from someone who has deviated their lives work to the industry.
 Find someone who is a part of the bigger picture, someone who is investing in the development of policies and research and continues to attend higher learning activities.
-This industry is fast becoming the wild west and is under regulated without standardization of care.
-That makes it all the more imperative to seek out a board certified highly esteemed injector.
+This industry is fast becoming the wild west and is under-regulated without standardization of care.
+That makes it all the more imperative to seek out a board-certified highly esteemed injector.
 Due to the potential complications of many of these procedures; they are not something to shop around for a bargain.
 Do not and I repeat do not get your botox or fillers from a Groupon advertisement.
 Discounts like that are for theme parks not for medicine.
 Would you have open heart surgery from a Groupon offer?
 I imagine the answer is no; as it should be.

 #2: I will look fake and/or overdone

 This is both true and false.
-In the wrong hands you will look fake and over done.
-In the right hands you will look and feel refreshed and more youthful.
+In the wrong hands, you will look fake and overdone.
+In the right hands, you will look and feel refreshed and more youthful.
 Keep in mind if you are seeing an injector set your expectations appropriately.
-Your injector has a needle not a scapel.
+Your injector has a needle, not a scalpel.
 The most amazing work is work that no one notices.
-It is work where people may ask if you had your hair done, or if you have a new lip stick.
+It is work where people may ask if you had your hair done, or if you have a new lipstick.

 A good injector is someone who will turn you down if the treatment you are requesting is not appropriate or safe for you.
 A consult is extremely important in order for the injector to get an understanding of your goals while assessing for the best possible treatments that will help you achieve your goals.

 Injectors can make major transformations and still keep you balanced and propionate.
 Understanding g bone structure and the way the face ages throughout the layers is essential in sculpting the face with botox and fillers.
-Bone structure changes as we age which means all the layers on top will change throughout the years.
-Therefore, understanding needs and anatomy as key to your happiness with your treatment.
+Bone structure changes as we age which mean all the layers on top will change throughout the years.
+Therefore, understanding needs and anatomy is key to your happiness with your treatment.

-Botox has a lot of room to shape a face and the injector is in the drivers seat.
-With a proper consult you and your injector can develop a treatment plan just for you.
+Botox has a lot of room to shape a face and the injector is in the driver’s seat.
+With a proper consult, you and your injector can develop a treatment plan just for you.
 Botox can remove feelings from the face along with lines and wrinkles.
 Many of Tara’s clients say “I look angry all the time” or “I look like I’m frowning all the time”.
-These are negative emotions etched into the skin from years of emotions which break down the skin.
-When your injector utilizes Botox into the muscle it prevents the muscle from contracting which in essences is breaking down the skin leaving the little etched in lines.
+These are negative emotions etched into the skin from years of emotions that break down the skin.
+When your injector utilizes Botox into the muscle it prevents the muscle from contracting which in essence is breaking down the skin leaving the little etched in lines.
 There is control in the amount of movement you have after Botox.
-It is based on your consultation, your facial anatomy, the dose of Botox and the placement of the injections.
-Botox is not a cookie cutter treatment, each treatment should be individualized and catered to you specifically.
+It is based on your consultation, your facial anatomy, the dose of Botox, and the placement of the injections.
+Botox is not a cookie-cutter treatment, each treatment should be individualized and catered to you specifically.